Alesis M20

 The ADAT Type I format, used in the original ADAT as well as the ADAT-XT, records eight tracks of 16-bit linear digital audio onto standard S-VHS cassettes.
 This inexpensive, readily-available recording medium allows recording times of over an hour.
 It employs a modular design that allows you to use it as a stand-alone 8-track device, or to link units to form a digital recording system from 16 to 128 tracks, allowing project studios to expand their capabilities in increments that meet their needs and their budget.

 With the introduction of the M20, professional studios can use the advantages of the new ADAT Type II format to their benefit.
-The ADAT Type II format keeps all of the great features that made the original ADAT format perfect for project studio recording…S-VHS tape media, modular design, and sample-accurate synchronization.
+The ADAT Type II format keeps all of the great features that made the original ADAT format perfect for project studio recording…S-VHS tape media, modular design, and sample-accurate synchronisation.
 The world of twenty-bit recording – with up to 115 dB of dynamic range possible with the M20’s built-in A/D converters – no longer requires a jumble of outboard converters or confusing multiplexers.

 Yet, backwards compatibility with the huge base of existing ADAT 16-bit recorders is maintained, with the added benefits of built-in time code, jog/shuttle capability, analog Aux track, 100 onboard locates, and a slew of other features that professionals will appreciate.
-For pro studios looking to update their main recording device, three M20s constitute a 24-track, 20-bit digital recording system with built-in time code synchronization, all for less than the price of a 2″ 24-track analog deck, with over 30dB more dynamic range and dramatically lower tape costs.
+For pro studios looking to update their main recording device, three M20s constitute a 24-track, 20-bit digital recording system with built-in time code synchronisation, all for less than the price of a 2″ 24-track analog deck, with over 30dB more dynamic range and dramatically lower tape costs.
 There’s no longer a reason for any facility to stay on the sidelines of the modular digital multitrack revolution.

 An all-new direct drive transport design